drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 </p>

 ## Introduction
-This repo will provide design files, gerbers, firmware, and host pc software in Python, for a linear CCD detector device designed specifically for radiometic linear response and reproducibility.
+This repo currently hosts gerbers for the new TCD1304 sensor board, a linear CCD detector device designed specifically for radiometic linear response and reproducibility.
+We will be adding design files, gerbers, firmware, and host pc software in Python in the next week or two.

-The repo at this moment is under construction.
-But the results of our testing are exciting and we would like to share some of them with you.
-The design files and codes will be added soon.
-In the meantime, please pardon our typos.
+Meawnwhiule, the results testing the board are very exciting and we would like to share some of them with you while we are working on updating the repo.

+To us this board, you will most likely want the new controller, you can [get the gerbers for the controller here](https://github.com/drmcnelson/Instrumentation-Controller-T4.0-Rev3).
+If you want a pre-assembled sensor board or controller, please contact me by direct messaging or email.

 As is well known, scientific measurements have to be reproducible; in a practical sense you as well as other scientists should be able to repeat your measurements and obtain similar results.
 This turns out to be a non trivial challenge for an instrument based on a linear CCD.